Low Fat Vegetable Soup

 • Salt and pepper to taste

-Heat a four-quart Dutch oven on medium heat.
-Add vegetable broth and tomatoes.
-Add remaining ingredients as prepared.
+Heat a four-quart Dutch oven or very large heavy pot on medium heat.
+Add the vegetable broth and tomatoes.
+Add all the remaining ingredients as they're prepped.
 Cover and bring to a boil.
-Reduce heat and simmer until vegetables are tender, about 30 minutes.
-With a slotted spoon, transfer 3 cups of the cooked vegetables to a blender or food processor.
-Add about 1/4 cup cooking liquid and purée until smooth.
-Return the purée to cooking liquid.
-Season to taste with salt and pepper and serve.
+Reduce the heat to maintain a slow simmer and simmer until the vegetables are tender, about 30 minutes.

-More One-Point Soup Recipes
+More Low-Point Soup Recipes

 ~ more soup recipes ~